Gerhard Polt

 His performances in Munich theaters, which he started in 1976, are very popular.
-In 1979 he became known to a wider audience in Germany as a result of his television comedy series Fast wia im richtigen Leben (Almost like in real life).
-In the following years, he was writer and actor in the movies Kehraus (1983), Man spricht deutsh [sic] (1987), Germanikus (2004), and writer and director of Herr Ober!
-(1992).
+In 1979, he became known to a wider audience in West Germany as a result of his television comedy series Fast wia im richtigen Leben (Almost like in real life).
+In the following years, he was writer and actor in the movies Kehraus (1983), Man spricht deutsh [sic] [de] (1987), Germanikus [de] (2004), and writer and director of Herr Ober! [de] (1992).

 He's one of the most regarded and highest decorated German cabaret artists.